getong/flutter_rust_bridge_tutorial/src/building-a-comprehensive-app/rust-code/example-3/libsodium.md

 In the aforementioned test, we defined the variables SODIUM_LIB_DIR and SODIUM_SHARED within the command line.
 However, these definitions will not persist.

-To ensure proper setup for usage in Flutter, you need to make adjustments to the `android/app/build.gradle` file.
-Once again, replace "_/path/to/library_" with the actual directory path you have selected.
+To ensure proper setup for usage in Flutter, you need to make adjustments to the `android/app/build.gradle` file, see below (once again, replace "_/path/to/library_" with the actual directory path you have selected).

 ```
         ...